 Home » SSDI & Veterans » SSDI for 100% Disabled Vets

-How Much Is SSDI for 100 Percent Disabled Veterans?
+How Much Is SSDI for 100% Disabled Veterans?

-If you have a VA disability rating of 100 percent, you likely cannot work because of your disability.
-Since you are unable to work, you are more likely to qualify for SSDI benefits than if you had a partial disability under the VA definition.
+If you have a 100 percent VA disability rating, you likely cannot work because of your service-connected condition.
+Because you are unable to work, you are more likely to qualify for SSDI benefits than if you have a lower disability rating.
 SSDI is an all-or-nothing system that pays benefits based on applicants’ inability to work.
-Unlike the VA, SSDI does not provide benefits for partial disabilities.
+Unlike the VA, SSDI does not provide benefits for partially disabling conditions.

-The VA and SSA are separate organizations with different eligibility criteria.
+The VA and SSA are separate government agencies with different eligibility criteria.
 It’s important not to assume you’re eligible for one if you qualify for the other.
 For example, you have to demonstrate to the SSA that you not only have a severe disability but also that the disability prevents you from doing any work.
-Oftentimes a conditions that results in a 100% rating, like some PTSD conditions, will also entitle a veteran to SSDI benefits.
+Oftentimes, though, a condition that results in a 100 percent rating, such as certain PTSD symptoms, will also entitle a veteran to SSDI benefits.

 The amount you receive from SSDI depends on your past income and not on the severity of your disability.
 SSDI is funded through payroll taxes deducted from your paycheck.
 The amount of SSDI you receive is based on the income you earned while working and how much you have paid into the system.